Frequently asked questions about equity release

 You could use equity release to help out your family while you are still living, but it will reduce the value of your estate and therefore the amount that will go to your beneficiaries on your death.

 With a lifetime mortgage, if your home sells for more than you owe, the excess would form part of your estate.
 You could reduce the amount you owe by making interest payments on your lifetime mortgage.
+With some lifetime mortgages, you could reduce the amount you owe by making interest payments.

 With a home reversion plan, you’ll know exactly what proportion of your home’s value will be left to your loved ones, but not the amount this will be worth.